kangshugang/SBLS/README.md

 First, if the problem has only a single unique solution, there is no other choice.
 There will not be any need to make decisions.
 This problem is not a decision making problem.

-Second, if the soltuions are not measurable and comparable, we have no way to tell which solution is better or worse than another solution.
+Second, if the soltuions are not measurable and comparable, we have no way to tell whether a solution is better or worse than another solution.
 Then, the computer cannot help much on such problems.
 Therefore such problems are out of the scope of this project.

 If a decision making problem meets the above two requirements, we can try to use computer to help make the best decisions.